daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 LockResource
 LoadResource
 ```
-DiE does not indicate that the sample is packed with a known packer.
+The program DiE does not indicate that the sample is packed with a known packer.
 But hiding API calls and the big .rsrc section makes me have a theory that it is.
 I just have to prove it somehow.
 ```
 diec main_bin.exe
 PE: compiler: Microsoft Visual C/C++(-)[-]
 PE: linker: Microsoft Linker(14.25)[EXE32,console]
 ```
 Looking at the file in "Resource Hacker".
-There is a RT_RCDATA resource with ID "101".
+There is a "RT_RCDATA" resource with ID "101".
 The .rsrc is kind of big, 86 KB to be exact and seems to contains random bytes, which may indicate it's packed or encrypted/obfuscated.

 ![Resource Hacker](/assets/images/resource_hacker.png)

 The .rsrc section also has quite a high entry, as shown by the diagram in DiE.
+The high entropy strenghtens our theory about it being packed or encrypted/obfuscated.

 ![Detect It Easy](/assets/images/entropy_rsrc.png)

 Let's do some analysis of the suspicous binary in Cutter.
-What immediatly peaks my interest is what looks like a lookup table in the Strings pane in Cutter. "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ01234567890./="
+What immediatly peaks my interest, is what looks like a lookup table in the Strings pane in Cutter. "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ01234567890./="

-Looking a xrefs to the string we come to this
+Looking a xrefs to the string we come to this function:

 ![Cutter Xrefs string decryption](/assets/images/calls_to_decrypt.png)

-The decompiled the function looks like this in Cutter:
+The decompiled function looks like this as pseudo code in Cutter.
 ```c
 void __fastcall fcn.00401300(char *param_1)
 {